outercloudstudio/cpw25/README.md

 # Running your code

-In the repository folder, run `python client/client.py`
+In the repository folder, run `python3 client/client.py`